Cardano-After-Dark/dred/onchain/temp/dred-network-registry.api.md

 // src/nodeRegistry/NodeRegistry.typeInfo.ts:130:5 - (ae-forgotten-export) The symbol "AnyDataLike_4" needs to be exported by the entry point index.d.ts
 // src/nodeRegistry/NodeRegistry.typeInfo.ts:220:5 - (ae-forgotten-export) The symbol "TimeLike" needs to be exported by the entry point index.d.ts
 // src/nodeRegistry/NodeRegistry.typeInfo.ts:239:5 - (ae-forgotten-export) The symbol "NodeRegistrationData" needs to be exported by the entry point index.d.ts
-// src/nodeRegistry/NodeRegistry.typeInfo.ts:255:5 - (ae-forgotten-export) The symbol "ErgoNodeRegistrationData" needs to be exported by the entry point index.d.ts
 // src/nodeRegistry/NodeRegistry.typeInfo.ts:268:5 - (ae-forgotten-export) The symbol "NodeRegistrationDataLike" needs to be exported by the entry point index.d.ts
 // src/nodeRegistry/NodeRegistry.typeInfo.ts:308:13 - (ae-forgotten-export) The symbol "DelegateDatum$Cip68RefToken_3" needs to be exported by the entry point index.d.ts
 // src/nodeRegistry/NodeRegistry.typeInfo.ts:309:13 - (ae-forgotten-export) The symbol "DelegationDetail_4" needs to be exported by the entry point index.d.ts